Bayakala/FunDA/README.md

   }
 ```
 ###### parallel loading a stream of sources
-The above demonstration of parallel loading started with known number of stream sources.
-This is especially convinient for users to manualy arrange stream sources of different row types in a parallel loading operation.
-When a list of stream sources is itself in a stream, to parallel load the streams we need to first turn the list into **FDAParSource** over a **FDASourceLoader** function as belows:
+The above demonstration of parallel loading started with known number of sources.
+This is especially convenient for users to manually arrange  sources of different row types in a parallel loading operation.
+But, when a list of sources is itself a stream, then to parallelly load the stream of sources we need to first convert the stream into **FDAParSource** over a **FDASourceLoader** function as follows:

 ```
  //loading rows with year yr